AJ Ferrari: 2020–2021

-During regular season, Ferrari compiled a 12–1 record, with his only loss being handed to him by the highly ranked Noah Adams from West Virginia.
-Entering the post-season, Ferrari ran through the bracket to claim his first Big 12 Conference title, becoming the first true freshman to be named the Most Outstanding Wrestler of the tournament since 2005.
-At the NCAAs, Ferrari, the fourth seed, clinched three matches to make the semifinals, notably defeating All-American Jacob Warner from Iowa and highly–ranked Tanner Sloan, before facing the Olympian and B1G Champion Myles Amine.
-Ferrari was able to prove himself by soundly defeating the highly skilled three-time All-American on points to advance to the finals, taking out the top–seed.
-In the finale, he defeated Nino Bonaccorsi from Pittsburgh, becoming an NCAA champion as a true freshman, the third in the Cowboys' history.
+During regular season, Ferrari compiled a 12–1 record, with his only loss to Noah Adams from West Virginia.
+Entering the postseason, Ferrari ran through the bracket to claim his first Big 12 Conference title, the first true freshman to be named the Most Outstanding Wrestler of the tournament since 2005.
+At the NCAAs, Ferrari, the fourth seed, won three matches to make the semifinals, notably defeating All-American Jacob Warner from Iowa and highly ranked Tanner Sloan before facing Olympian and Big Ten champion Myles Amine.
+Ferrari soundly defeated the three-time All-American to advance to the final.
+In the finale, he defeated Nino Bonaccorsi from Pittsburgh, becoming an NCAA champion as a true freshman, the third in Cowboys history.

-In April, Ferrari bumped up 17 pounds to make his senior freestyle debut at age 19, at the rescheduled US Olympic Team Trials in April 1–3 as the sixth seed at 97 kilograms, in an attempt to represent the United States at the 2020 Summer Olympics.
+In April, Ferrari bumped up 17 pounds to make his senior freestyle debut at age 19 at the rescheduled US Olympic Team Trials in April 1–3 as the sixth seed at 97 kilograms, attempting to represent the United States at the 2020 Summer Olympics.
 In the first round, he was defeated by 2018 NCAA champion Michael Macchiavello, and lost controversially to 2019 graduate Ben Honis in the consolation bracket.

 2021–2022

 With an undefeated 10–0 record midway through the season, Ferrari and Oklahoma State cross country runner Isai Rodriguez were involved in a serious car accident where Ferrari's car was completely destroyed.
 Ferrari was airlifted to OU Health in Oklahoma City for treatment for internal bleeding and fluid on his lungs.

-Ferrari withdrew from the rest of the season since his injuries required surgery.
+Ferrari withdrew from the rest of the season because his injuries required surgery.

 Mixed martial arts career

-Ferrari is preparing for a transition to mixed martial arts and has been training in various striking martial arts, and Brazilian jiu-jitsu alongside Rodolfo Vieira and Jorge Masvidal from American Top Team.
+Ferrari is preparing for a transition to mixed martial arts and has been training in various striking martial arts and Brazilian jiu-jitsu alongside Rodolfo Vieira and Jorge Masvidal from American Top Team.

 Personal life

-Ferrari is from Allen, Texas, and he started wrestling after the family's move to Dallas.
-Ferrari's family are Italian Americans.
+Ferrari is from Allen, Texas, and started wrestling after the family's move to Dallas.
+Ferrari's family is Italian American.